brillout/parcel-ssr/readme.md

 (Good old plain HTML like in the 90s!)
 We do hydrate our blog posts to enable interactive blog posts.

+`staticRender` allows you to build a Static Website: if you render all your pages with `staticRender` then you app is static and no Node.js server is required; you can deploy your app to a static host such as Netlify.

-You can now run Parcel to build your static website:
+Run Parcel to build your static website:
 ~~~shell
 $ parcel build
 ~~~